 “Then….when He saw the man, He felt compassion for him.
 Going over to him,…soothed his wounds with olive oil and wine and bandaged them.”
 Luke 10:33..34

-Our Parish Nurse, Georgie Price, is available for any and all health concerns after the worship service on Sundays, as well as by phone (541-864-0223) during other times.
-She checks in on those of our congregation that are homebound, either by phone or by personal visits during the week.
-She distributes the healing prayer shawls to those needing comfort or healing, and participates in the Healing Prayer Service on Wednesday’s at 11 AM.
+One of our members checks in on those of our congregation who are homebound, either by phone or by personal visits during the week.
+She distributes the healing prayer shawls to those needing comfort or healing, and participates in the Healing Prayer Service on Wednesday’s at 4:45 p.m.

 Baptisms, weddings and funerals are an important part of life.
 At Zion we want to be available to serve people during these important times.
 Please feel free to contact our office (541-772-4674) firstname.lastname@example.org for further information regarding arranging a baptism, wedding or a funeral.